 Mesmerize is another free WordPress theme with premium versions.
 It is similar to Materialis in composition.
 It uses a strong header and headline to grab attention while flowing in a largely traditional manner through service blocks and supporting content.

 The premium versions come with a range of demo websites that all continue that idea.
 Each uses colour, fonts and white space well to tell the story.
-Pages load quickly and each of the demos has been carefully considered to deliver exactly what the target demographic would expect.
+Pages load quickly and each of the fully responsive theme demos has been carefully considered to deliver exactly what the target demographic would expect.
 That means less work for you!

 - Well thought-out demo websites